d-baker/navsite/_posts/2017-3-1-pulseaudio-buffersize.markdown

 - audio
 ---

-Back when I dual booted Linux on my HP Pavilion laptop, I experienced a problem with glitchy audio which I documented the solution to <a href="http://nightmare.website/blog/horrorstory">here</a>.
+Back when I dual booted Linux on my HP Pavilion laptop, I experienced a problem with glitchy audio which I documented the solution to <a target="blank" href="/blog/horrorstory">here</a>.

 During the process I encountered a second audio glitch, which I didn't address at the time.
 This post is an attempt to remedy that.
 <!--break-->